 How it works:

 In the section, enter the word or sentence you want to exclude from the translation and click on "Save".
-If you want to delete some, click on the word and and press on "X".
+If you want to delete some, click on the word and press on "X".
 Another example is the product names: you may want to keep them in the native language if they are products whose name is based on references and standard names for all languages, such as T-Shirt, jeans...

 Glotio will search for the word or phrase that you enter in the default language in the texts of your store, to avoid translating it.
 During this search, upper and lower case letters are ignored, but accents or other punctuation symbols are not.

 Glotio will try to respect the original format of the text.
 See examples in the next section.

-- You must only enter one word or phrase per record.
+You must only enter one word or phrase per record.
 Keep in mind that if your word has singular and plural you will have to add two different registers to be sure that Glotio does not translate it.